The role of Western Australian Professional Standards Office (WAPSO) is to exercise functional independence to run the church-based complaint process.

 Click here to view the National Response Protocol.

 The implementation and continuous review of the NRP is now the responsibility of Australian Catholic Safeguarding Ltd (ACSL).
 Their role is to help Catholic entities and organisations create and maintain a safe and nurturing environment for all who engage with the Catholic Church in Australia.
 ACSL do this by providing a range of professional services and resources.
-For further information please visit the Australian Catholic Safeguarding Ltd website: Australian Catholic Safeguarding Ltd

-All forms of professional misconduct or unprofessional behaviour that fall outside of the scope of child abuse are covered by the Code of Canon Law, Safeguarding policies and procedures, and National Catholic Safeguarding Standards (NCSS).
+Safeguarding policies and procedures, and National Catholic Safeguarding Standards (NCSS).
 This may include adults at risk, reporting pastoral incompetence or financial improprieties, adults who may have been subjected to professional misconduct, adult boundary violations or breaches of the National Code of Conduct.

 Our Common Mission is for everyone involved in Catholic ministry and service.

-Our Common Mission - is grounded in a strengths-based approach to safeguarding and integrity.
+Click here to view Our Common Mission - is grounded in a strengths-based approach to safeguarding and integrity.

 Published October 2022